nus-oss/Git-Labels/README.md

 4. **Resolve conflicts among selected labels within non-exclusive groups**

     Git Labels will prevent any conflicts due to selection of labels from non-exclusive groups.
 Only one label within a non-exclusive group should be selected at any one time for an issue and thus selection of more than one label from such a group will result in a conflict.
-In the example below, d.firstTimers and d.Contributors belong to the same group (i.e d dot group).
+In the example below, d.FirstTimers and d.Contributors belong to the same group (i.e d dot group).

     ![selected-labels](readme-resources/images/selected-labels.png)